shardeum/shardeum/README.md

 ### Starting the JSON-RPC Server

-A Shardeum validator node does not have an integrated RPC API, instead we provide an Ethereum compatible JSON-RPC server that can be used to interact with the network that allows the existing Ethereum tools to use Shardeum seemlessly.
+A Shardeum validator node does not have an integrated RPC API, instead we provide an Ethereum compatible JSON-RPC server that can be used to interact with the network that allows the existing Ethereum tools to use Shardeum seamlessly.
 To start the JSON-RPC server, clone the repository:

 ```bash
 git clone https://gitlab.com/shardeum/json-rpc-server